-In the same way as described in Section 4.2, KE spectra are computed for $rad15_roe0.5$ and $rad60_roe0.5$ and displayed in Figure 9.
-In both cases, at the smallest wavelength the KE is significantly greater that that of rad15 or rad60 and this is particularly evident for $rad15_roe0.5$.
-This behaviour is indicative of the presence of some undesired noise at small scales (Skamarock, 2004).
-Therefore, employing a value of roe equal to 0.5 dBZ, the assimilation system is not able to correctly remove small scale noise, especially when really short cycles are employed.
-Furthermore, the excess of energy associated to the highest wavenumber modes propagates to the larger scales and the slope of the curves at wavelengths greater than 15 km differs from -5/3.
+In the same way as described in Sect.
+4.2, KE spectra are computed for $rad15\roe0.5$ and $rad60\roe0.5$ and displayed in Fig. 9.
+In both cases, at the smallest wavelength the KE is significantly greater that that of rad15 or rad60, and this is particularly evident for $rad15\roe0.5$ .
+This behavior is indicative of the presence of some undesired noise at small scales (Skamarock, 2004).
+Therefore, employing a value of roe equal to 0.5 dBZ, the assimilation system is not able to correctly remove small-scale noise, especially when really short cycles are employed.
+Furthermore, the excess of energy associated with the highest wavenumber modes propagates to the larger scales and the slope of the curves at wavelengths greater than 15 km differs from -5/3.